-Community colleges aren’t a top choice for many high school students or college oriented adults.
-However, they should be considered as an option more than they are as they have a number of career and educational benefits and are often undervalued.
+Community colleges aren’t a top choice for many high school students or college-oriented adults.
+However, they should be considered as an option more than they are.
+They have a number of careers and educational benefits and are often undervalued.
 Here are a few myths that surround community colleges:

 Community College is Not A Good Choice For Students With High Grades

 Many people believe that a community college is only for people who didn’t do well in school or don’t have high ambitions.
 In fact, neither of these thoughts are entirely true.